Iceland in September at a Glance

 7. Drive the Golden Circle

 September is ideal for driving Iceland’s Golden Circle, with open roads and iconic sites easily accessible.
-This classic loop is perfect for a campervan trip: short distances, awesome stops, and great roads.
+This classic loop is perfect for a campervan trip: short distances, awesome stops, convenient campsites, and great roads.
 You can hit the main spots in a day or stretch it over two with some well-timed detours.

 Key stops: